Chaka Khan: 1978–1983: Early solo career and final years with Rufus

 In 1978, Warner Bros.
 Records released Khan's solo debut album, which featured the crossover disco hit, "I'm Every Woman", written for her by singers-songwriters Ashford & Simpson.
 The success of the single helped the album go platinum, selling over a million copies.
 Khan also featured on Quincy Jones's hit "Stuff Like That", also released in 1978, which also featured Ashford & Simpson as co-writers, along with Jones and several others.
 Ashford & Simpson performed with Khan on the song.

 In 1979, Khan reunited with Rufus to collaborate on the Jones-produced Masterjam, which featured their hit "Do You Love What You Feel", which Khan sang with Tony Maiden.
 Despite her sometimes-acrimonious relationship with some of her bandmates, Khan and Maiden have maintained a friendship over the years.
 In 1979 she also dueted with Ry Cooder on his album Bop Till You Drop.
 That year, she spent time working on her producing and writing skills at Ike Turner's Bolic Sound studio.
 They had planned to record together.
 In 1980, while Rufus released Party 'Til You're Broke, again without Khan, she released her second solo album, Naughty, which featured her on the cover with her six-year-old daughter Milini.
 The album yielded the disco hit "Clouds" and the R&B ballad "Papillon".

 Also in 1980, Khan had a cameo appearance as a church choir soloist in The Blues Brothers starring John Belushi and Dan Aykroyd.
 Khan released two albums in 1981, the Rufus release, Camouflage and the solo album What Cha' Gonna Do for Me.
 The latter album went gold.
 The same year, Khan appeared on three tracks on Rick Wakeman's concept album 1984.
-In 1982, Khan issued two more solo albums, the jazz-oriented Echoes of an Era and a more funk/pop-oriented self-titled album Chaka Khan.
+In 1982, Khan issued two more solo albums, the jazz standard Echoes of an Era with Chick Corea, Stanley Clarke and Lenny White and a more funk/pop-oriented self-titled album Chaka Khan.
 The latter album's track, the jazz-inflected "Be Bop Medley", won Khan a Grammy and earned praise from jazz singer Betty Carter who loved Khan's vocal scatting in the song.

-In 1983, following the release of Rufus's final studio album, Seal in Red, which did not feature Khan, the singer returned with Rufus on a live album, Stompin' at the Savoy - Live, which featured the studio single "Ain't Nobody", which became the group's final charting success, reaching No. 22 on the Billboard Hot 100 and number one on the Hot R&B chart, while also reaching the top ten in the United Kingdom.
+In 1983, following the release of Rufus's final studio album, Seal in Red, which did not feature Khan, the singer returned with Rufus on a live album, Stompin' at the Savoy – Live, which featured the studio single "Ain't Nobody", which became the group's final charting success, reaching No. 22 on the Billboard Hot 100 and number one on the Hot R&B chart, while also reaching the top ten in the United Kingdom.
 Following this release, Rufus separated for good.